TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### BUG FIXES

-* Invoke-JCDeployment shouldn't reset a command type to linux if run
+* Invoke-JCDeployment will no longer reset a command type to linux when run

 ## 1.18.3